 NEW May 2022 - CMS Issues brief Report on Financial Alignment Initiative for Medicare-Medicaid Enrollees New York Integrated Appeals and Grievances Demonstration - First Brief Report (PDF) Related content: Financial Alignment Initiative for Medicare-Medicaid Enrollees

 There are two types of Medicaid managed care plans that provide Medicaid home care and other community-based long term care services for adult Dual Eligibles in NYS (Dual Eligibles = have Medicare and Medicaid)

 Medicaid Advantage Plus (MAP) plans are “Fully Capitated” plans

-These plans combine in one plan a Medicare Advantage Plan, an MLTC plan and a Medicaid managed care plan.
+These plans combine in one plan a certain kind of Medicare Advantage Plan, an MLTC plan and a Medicaid managed care plan.
 "Capitation" is the monthly premium a plan receives from the government to provide a package of services.
 "Full capitation" means that the plan receives a monthly "capitation" premium from both the federal and state government to provide ALL Medicare and Medicaid services.